jackliu97/chatter/README.md

     ```

     Notes:
-     - First page starts at 1
+     - First page starts at 1, anything less than 1 will default to 1.
      - Invalid page will default to 1
      - Invalid size will default to 10